iamcal/ease.js/README.md

     myEase.run(callback, duration, fps);

+If you're performing animations in a modern browser that supports `window.requestAnimationFrame`, then you can use the `.runRAF()` method to sync your changes to frame updates, for a smoother result.

+    myEase.runRAF(callback, duration);

 If you want to handle the timing yourself, you can call the `.interpolate()` method, which just runs the selected easing algorithm.
 Pass in a value between 0 and 1 (representing the absolute progress of the animation) and get back the mapped value.